New York City II

 (1809 - 1831), Manhattan

-A 16-gun circular fort built of red sandstone, which gave it the popular name of Red Fort.
-Located about 200 feet off of the river bank, connected by a drawbridge.
-Also known as Hubert Street Battery, near which it was located.
+A 16-gun semi-circular stone fort built of red sandstone, which gave it the popular name of Red Fort.
+Located on a rocky shoal about 200 feet off of the Hudson River bank, connected by a wooden drawbridge.
+Also known as Hubert Street Battery, the foot of which near it was located, in the Tribeca area, near present-day Pier 27.

 Fort Gansevoort

-Located at the foot of Gansevoort Street on the Hudson River.
-It had over 20 guns.
+A 20-gun elliptical stone fort located at the foot of Gansevoort Street on the Hudson River, in the West Greenwich Village area.
 It was also known as White Fort because of its whitewashed exterior.
-It was demolished after abandonment, possibly lasting until 1854.
+Completed in 1812 soon after hostilities broke out with Great Britain.
+Some sources claim it may have been begun as early as 1808.
+It was demolished sometime after abandonment, possibly as late as 1854.

 New York City Gun Houses